HPCI-Lab/yProv4SQA/artifacts/README.md

 We have used the yProv service and a Neo4j database running on our internal service, which is not directly accessible externally.

 To run Cypher queries, you need to install the yProv service and Neo4j database locally.
-To set up the environment (yProv service + Neo4j database), please follow the instructions in: [Running yProv service](./yProv_and_SQAaaS/yProv/README.md)
+To set up the environment (yProv service + Neo4j database).
 Once the service is running locally, you will be able to perform the Cypher queries locally reported below.

 # **8. Running yProv Service**